ndaneil/matterdoor/README.md

     }
   ],
 ```
 Note that `pathRelativity` was set to `absolute` which is not one of options in the `generate.py` source code, meaning that the path will be used as is, resulting in an absolute path.
-After opening the zap tool from the command line, the `Matter`-related configuration were correcly loaded and I was able to add a new endpoint:
+After opening the zap tool from the command line, the Matter-related configurations were correctly loaded and I was able to add a new endpoint:

 <p align="center"><img src="./imgs/zap-matter.png" width="80%"></p>

-One thing to keep in mind is that after saving the file, the ZAP tool re-fills the paths to be relative!
-I added a `Matter extended color light`, but later turned on the color-related clusters.
+One thing to keep in mind is that after saving the file, the ZAP tool overwrites the paths to be relative again!

+I added a `Matter extended color light`, but later turned off the color-related clusters.
 Apart from the `Identify` and `On/Off` clusters, the `Level Control` cluster was also used.
 This cluster will be the one controlling the state of the display.
 For the do not disturb sign, there are three states that need to be distinguished:
- - OFF - Turning off the display to save power
+ - `OFF ` - Turning off the display to save power
- - FREE - Actively signal that it is free to enter
+ - `FREE` - Actively signal that it is okay to enter
- - BUSY - Signal not to enter
+ - `BUSY` - Signal not to enter

 After editing and saving the `template.zap` file, the next step is to generate the files.
 In the code below, I replaced the absolute path to the folder of my Matter template project with `<absolute-path-to-project-folder>`.